 I also thought that the ending was really rushed in terms of getting to major wealth.
 Getting to the point of living off investments and no debts would require tremendous sacrifice for 15-20 years.
 The last chapters doesn’t explain distribution of wealth well enough to feel obtainable.

-So there you have it, after reading this book, I was able to talk to my husband put a budget together and make a solid plan for knocking out that 50K student loan in 1 year as opposed to 5.
-This was better than student loan refinancing that would still take 3 year at at least 3%.
+So there you have it, after reading this book, I was able to talk to my husband and use Dave Ramsey 7 baby steps to put a budget together and make a solid plan for knocking out that 50K student loan in 1 year as opposed to 5.
+This was better than student loan refinancing that would still take 3 years at at least 3%.
 I also realized that the mutual fund I had was useless if I was spending 6% interest a year on a 50K loan.
 Cashing out and being broke is better than stringing myself along with debt.
 Will keep you guys updated on my progress.